priya160702/Marvel-vs-DC-Box-Office-Insights/README.md

    DC’s top performer: The Dark Knight — $535M

-3. Ratings vs Revenue
+3. Ratings vs Revenue:
    High revenue does not always imply the highest ratings, highlighting the gap between popularity and critical acclaim.

-4. Trends Over Time
+4. Trends Over Time:
    Marvel shows clear dominance post-2000 in both revenue and ratings.

-5. Overall Impact
+5. Overall Impact:
    Across just 90 movies, superhero films generated a combined $19.11B, emphasizing the scale of the genre’s influence.

 ### Conclusion